tsphoenix/Powershell_SD/wipe_ivanti_appsensevirtual_prv/readme.md

 **Finished.
-It Works.**
+Tested.**

 **Start with launcher, Provide custom credentials**

-**Killing ie and office at the start of ps1 execution - can remove that part if necessary, aletnatively can make make it user privilage bat part of ps1 user level script**
+**Killing IE and MSO (list in the array) at the start of ps1 execution - can remove that part if necessary, aletnatively can make make it user privilage bat part of ps1 user level script**

-**TODO will move process list to $array and use for ForEach-Object**

 Documentation: